 Principals of all schools shall discourage smoking.
-There shall be no smoking by students in the buildings or on the grounds of all elementary and junior high schools.
-Principals of high schools may designate an area outside the building and on school property, subject to the approval of the Superintendent, where high school students may smoke.
+There shall be no smoking by students in the buildings or on the grounds of all schools.
+Principals of high schools may designate an area outside the building and off school property, subject to the approval of the Superintendent, where high school students may smoke.